Are Methylene Blue Infusions Safe?

 This Really Happened

-A 29-year-old man with a history of cancer and depression was administered the chemotherapy drug ifosfamide (Ifex).
+A 29-year-old man with cancer and depression was given the chemotherapy drug ifosfamide.
 He developed confusion and hallucinations and was diagnosed with chemotherapy-related toxicity.
-His symptoms improved after methylene blue was administered, and additional doses of methylene blue were prescribed to prevent additional chemotherapy-related toxicity.
+His symptoms improved after methylene blue was administered, and additional doses of methylene blue were prescribed to prevent further chemotherapy-related toxicity.
 He then developed confusion, muscle rigidity, and sweating.
-These symptoms were initially attributed to the chemotherapy regimen but were later determined to be secondary to a drug interaction between methylene blue and venlafaxine (Effexor®), an antidepressant drug taken by the patient.
-The man required admission to the intensive care unit but eventually recovered without complications.
+These symptoms were initially attributed to the chemotherapy regimen but were later determined to be the result of a drug interaction between methylene blue and venlafaxine (Effexor), an SNRI antidepressant drug that he was taking.
+He required treatment in an intensive care unit but eventually recovered (from Gilbert & Acamune, 2020).

 For More Information

-FDA Drug Safety Communication: Serious CNS reactions possible when methylene blue is given to patients taking certain psychiatric medications (U.S. Food & Drug Administration)
+FDA Drug Safety Communication: serious CNS reactions possible when methylene blue is given to patients taking certain psychiatric medications.
+US Food and Drug Administration.
+December 14, 2017.
+Accessed February 6, 2025.)

 References

-Cagno V, Medaglia C, Cerny A, Cerny T, Zwygart AC, Cerny E, Tapparel C. Methylene Blue has a potent antiviral activity against SARS-CoV-2 and H1N1 influenza virus in the absence of UV-activation in vitro.
-Sci Rep. 2021 Jul 12;11(1):14295.
+Cagno V, Medaglia C, Cerny A, et al. Methylene Blue has a potent antiviral activity against SARS-CoV-2 and H1N1 influenza virus in the absence of UV-activation in vitro.
+Sci Rep. 2021;11(1):14295.

-Gilbert B, Akamune IE. A Case of Serotonin Syndrome Caused by the Concomitant Utilization of Methylene Blue and Venlafaxine in an Oncological Patient.
+Gilbert B, Akamune IE. A case of serotonin syndrome caused by the concomitant utilization of methylene blue and venlafaxine in an oncological patient.
 J Pharm Pract.
-2020 Oct;33(5):705-707.
+2020;33(5):705-707.

 Perrotta PL, Baril L, Tead C, Chapman J, Dincecco D, Buchholz DH, Snyder EL.
 Effects of methylene blue-treated plasma on red cells and stored platelet concentrates.
 Transfusion.
-1999 Jan;39(1):63-9.
+1999;39(1):63-69.

-Tardivo JP, Del Giglio A, de Oliveira CS, Gabrielli DS, Junqueira HC, Tada DB, Severino D, de Fátima Turchiello R, Baptista MS. Methylene blue in photodynamic therapy: From basic mechanisms to clinical applications.
+Tardivo JP, Del Giglio A, de Oliveira CS, et al. Methylene blue in photodynamic therapy: From basic mechanisms to clinical applications.
 Photodiagnosis Photodyn Ther.
-2005 Sep;2(3):175-91.
+2005;2(3):175-191.

 Poisoned?